chipxsd/stream-based-sync/stream-based-sync.md

 clients, which is exactly what we did in our example app.
-We could afford this in our _Light Switch_ example app, seeing that the model was extremely small -- it's a single instance of a boolean value `private var lightSwitchState:Boolean;`, you can't get smaller than that.
+We could afford this in our _Light Switch_ example app, seeing that the model was extremely small -- it's a single instance of a boolean value `private var lightSwitchState:Boolean`, you can't get smaller than that.

 Should the model be more sophisticated (having multiple fields, mutable collections, relationships with other structures), copying the whole structure